surgiie/transformer/README.md

 ### Wildcards

-Wildcards are also supported, for applying functions on keys that match a wildcard pattern:
+You may also use wildcards on keys to apply transformers on keys that match the wildcard pattern:

 ```php
 <?php